externalhost0/Mythril/README.md

 ### Features:
 * RenderGraph implementation.
 * Automatic shader reflection.
-* Super easy uniform useability.
+* Abstracted and easy to use resource descriptors.
 * [NOT YET DONE] Tracy, profiles the rendering logic.
 Learn more about Tracy [here](https://github.com/wolfpld/tracy).